 1. Take time to grieve

 “Grief is hard to process,” Jui warns, “And it’s tempting to pretend things are better than they are and that you’re doing fine.
-But letting your feelings build up and boil over is not healthy for you or your relationship.
+But letting your feelings build up and boil over is not a healthy way for you or your relationship.
 You can’t rebuild trust if you’re holding onto the feelings you never allowed yourself to feel.”

 2. Communicate your feelings